NSS-SE-Frontend-Cohort/client-side-mastery/book-3-martins-aquarium/README.md

 In this book, you will learn how to build your first dynamic web page with HTML, CSS, and JavaScript.
 You will also start backing up your code consistently to Github.

-> You have 5 days to complete the core chapters.
-Then you will spend 3 days doing the group project.

 ## Core Projects

 | # | 🧨 💥 Dynamite Duo | 🎥 🍿 Movie Majesty | 🐠  Martin's Aquarium |